Frequently Asked Questions

 What is the process for getting a historical marker?

 The process for obtaining a historical marker is competitive and requires the submission of application materials that are reviewed by an independent committee that meets once per year.
-More information on this process can be found by reading the Marker Guidelines.
+More information on this process can be found by reading the Applying for a New Historical marker section.

 The historical marker program operates through cost-share relationships with marker sponsors.
 Sponsors of approved marker projects contribute toward the cost of casting and delivering the marker, and the Georgia Historical Society bears the remaining financial and administrative costs.
 In addition, the sponsor accepts responsibility for the maintenance of the marker.
-For more information on the cost and process of obtaining a new historical marker, please see the Marker Guidelines.
+The price of replacement will be based on the cost of the repair and/or replacement marker at the time the replacement is necessary.
+Because prices fluctuate over time, please inquire for the current cost-share figure.

 What is the timeline for applying for and installing a new historical marker?